The name GeForce is firmly embedded in the minds of gamers, but Quadro is probably less familiar.

 On the other hand, GeForce drivers might not do so well with CAD or similar professional workspace software.
 Some users online have compared the use of GeForce for CAD to a ticking time bomb because, if a problem occurs on the software side, GeForce is unlikely to offer driver updates to correct that issue quickly (if at all).

-One aspect that is interesting about this comparison is that they offer very similar clock speeds but vastly different VRAM capacities.
-For example, the RTX 2080 Ti has 11GB of GDDR6 memory, while the Quadro RTX 8000 has an incredible 48GB of GDDR6 memory.
+One aspect that is interesting about this comparison is that they offer remarkably similar clock speeds but vastly different VRAM capacities.
+For example, the RTX 2080 Ti has 11GB of GDDR6 memory, while the Quadro RTX 8000 has an astonishing 48GB of GDDR6 memory.

 The reason for this is simple: there is no need for that amount of VRAM in modern gaming.
 As time goes on, there probably will be, but, for now, 11GB is perfectly fine.